I hope you are enjoying my new Selah book. I’ve decided to make it easier to read by placing the new version of Chapter 1 here.

 “You don’t see all the miracles around you, Jess.
 Look for them!
 Where are you staying now?
 Can I come see you?”

-“Why can’t I figure out the formula for making decent coffee?” she asked aloud as she dropped 2 teaspoons into the boiling water.
+“Why can’t I figure out the formula for making decent coffee?” she asked aloud as she dropped a spoonful into the boiling water.

 Selah’s morning routine was quite predictable.
 She hydrated her face and hands with rose-based lotion, brushed her unruly hair, and pinned it down.
 She picked out a sensible green work shirt from the closet and buttoned it to just below her chin.
 She stepped into her black work pants, slipped her cold feet into warm boots, and grabbed her see-through carry bag.